-Before you start trying to justify you inner circle with me or yourself, let me stop you right now and tell you what your response is going to be.
+Before you start trying to justify your inner circle with me or yourself, let me stop you right now.
+I already know what your response is going to be.
 There is a good chance that many of these folks are family or old friends.
 Am I right?
-I am not suggesting that you cut these people out of your life or treat them any differently, but I am suggesting that you choose the people carefully who you share your dreams with.
-Dream killers will not inspire you, help you grow or offer any tangible benefit to the attainment of the goals that you have set for yourself.
-Why not be proactive and only share your plans who people who will support, uplift and encourage your personal growth?
-One scenario is game ending and the other is game changing.
-Which outcome do you want for yourself?
+I am not suggesting that you cut these people out of your life.
+Nor that you treat them any differently.
+However, I am suggesting that you choose people carefully.
+Your inner circle and who you share your dreams with.
+Dream killers will not inspire you.
+They won’t help you grow.
+And they won’t offer any tangible benefit to the attainment of the goals that you have set for yourself.
+Why not be proactive.
+Only share your plans who people who will support, uplift, and encourage your personal growth.
+One scenario is game ending and the other is game-changing.

-We all need to spend time with ourselves, but human interaction is a necessary part of the equation too.
+We all need to spend time by ourselves.
+However, human interaction is a necessary part of the equation too.
 I think that you will enjoy your ride significantly more so, if you have the right people in your corner.
 Think about the most successful boxers that the world has ever known.
 Now think about the team in their corner.
 Notice that they are also the best of the best with what they do?
 Champions run in packs in the same way that losers and criminals run in packs.
 What attributes do you share with the 5 people that you spend most of your time with?
 Reflect on that and ultimately you will need to decide if you are the best that you can be.
 It is your responsibility to set yourself up for success because no one else is going to do it for you.
 If you haven’t figured it out yet, it is all about the little things and your sustainable motivation and personal development depend on you doing all of the little things correctly.